-Using a 16mm wrench, hold the "horizontal bolt" stationary with a wrench and turn the "horizontal outside nut" counter-clockwise a 1⁄2 turn.
+Using an 18mm wrench, hold the "horizontal bolt" stationary with a wrench and turn the "horizontal outside nut" counter-clockwise a 1⁄2 turn.
 Still holding the "horizontal bolt" stationary, turn the "horizontal inside nut" clockwise a 1⁄2 turn.
-This step has now shifted the "horizontal bolt" and bandwheel shaft, causing the blade to track more forward.
+This step has now shifted the "horizontal bolt" and bandwheel shaft, causing the blade to track more rearward.